Essential Aquascaping Tools: Scissors, Tweezers, and More – A Usage Guide

 Spring Scissors

-Tweezers For Planting Aquarium Plants
+Tweezers for Planting Aquarium Plants

 - Comfortable grip